kgorins/origins-plus-plus-wiki/README.md

 * **Hated**: They all betray us.
 Villagers won't trade with us, and we can't tame anyone.
 * **No Fighting**: You can only stare people down to death.
 No swords or axes...!
 You can punch people to death too, though.
 * **Phase**: You can pass through blocks (but it's too unstable to phase for long).
-* **Good Sight**: "Sneak to see all players, even through walls.
+* **Good Sight**: Sneak to see all players, even through walls.
 You also have permanent night vision.
 * **Staring Contest**: Staring at an entity for a long enough time will kill it.
 When you begin looking at it, it'll gain slowness & weakness.
 Later on, your stare will inflict blindness and nausea.

 ## Fallen angel